poeyahay/AFib_PGS/README.md

 ## Postprocess SBayesRC output

-Postprocessing steps for the SBayesRC outputs are detailed in the *Supplementary Materials* of our paper, within the section **“PGS generation using SBayesRC”** and the subsections *“Output processing”* and *“Full alignment with All of Us variants.”*
+Postprocessing steps for the SBayesRC outputs are detailed in the *Supplementary Materials* of our paper.

+Relevant sections include:

+- **PGS generation using SBayesRC**
+   - *Output processing*
+   - *Full alignment with All of Us variants*

 ## Score trait-specific PGSs with PLINK2